drobb2020/django-example/README.md

 _For more examples, please refer to the [Documentation](https://django-extensions.readthedocs.io/en/latest/command_extensions.html)_

+<p align="right">(<a href="#top">back to top</a>)</p>

+## Details on the Command Extensions

+### shell_plus

+* A Django shell with auto-loading of the configured apps database models and subclasses of user-defined classes.
+* You can also exclude models by adding the --dont-load app1 to the command line.
+* Has a built-in collision resolver.

+### dumpscript

+* Generates a standalone python script that can be used to repopulate the database using objects.
+* Save crucial data when you modify your models.
+* Edit the script to create 1000's of entries using for loops, and generated names.

+### export_emails

+* Exports the email addresses of registered users in the format you specify.
+* formats are:
+  * address
+  * google
+  * outlook
+  * linkedin
+  * vcard
+* You can use the generated list for a mailer to all your users.

+### generate_password

+* Generates a new password that you can then use for a user password.
+* Uses the default django password generator.
+* You are able to specify the length of the password by adding the --length=XX switch.

+### Graph models

+* Renders a graphical representation of your entire project or of a specific application.
+* You need Graphvis installed on the OS, as well as pygraphviz for this to work.
+* Use the GRAPH_MODELS option in settings.py to specify default options.

+### reset_db

+* Fully resets your current database by running a DROP DATABASE followed by a CREATE DATABASE
+* This is a destructive operation!
+* You will be prompted to confirm the operation.

+### runserver_plus

+* This is the typical runserver command with the Werkzeug debugger baked in.
+* Requires the Werkzeug package to be installed (Kick ass debugger).
+* Allows you to run your development server over https by specifying the --cert-file option.

+### generate_secret_key

+* Creates a new secret key that you can put in your settings.py module.

+<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Document the django-extensions I played with
+- [ ] Add full CRUD functionality to demonstration
+- [ ] Add htmx to project

 See the [open issues](https://github.com/drobb2020/django-example/issues) for a list of proposed features (and known issues).

+<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing